-Going back to school can be a different experience for everybody.
-Some people enjoy getting back into their routine and seeing their school friends, but for others, the idea of returning to school can cause a lot of stress and anxiety.
-COVID-19 means more students will be anxious about the return to the classroom than usual, and school will be a different experience this year.
+The COVID-19 pandemic is not over and going to school during this time can be a different experience for everybody.
+Some people enjoy getting back into their routine and seeing their school friends, but for others, the idea of going to school can cause a lot of stress and anxiety.

-Knowing what to expect and what you can do to keep yourself, your classmates and your teachers safe will make it easier to transition back into school.
+Knowing what to expect and what you can do to keep yourself, your classmates and your teachers safe will help you to feel comfortable in school.

 Avoiding the spread of COVID-19 in school

-In addition to practicing social distancing, It will be really important that all staff and students follow good hygiene practices when in school.
+It is really important that all staff and students follow good hygiene practices when in school.
 This means: